derrod/legendary/README.md

 optional arguments:
-  -h, --help       show this help message and exit --check-updates  Check for updates when listing installed games --csv            List games in CSV format
+  -h, --help       show this help message and exit --check-updates  Check for updates for installed games --csv            List games in CSV format
   --tsv            List games in TSV format